-Lower Wenatchee River Smolt Trap
+Lower Wenatchee River Rotary Smolt Trap

 Historically, the smolt trap on the mainstem Wenatchee River has moved location numerous times due to poor trap efficiencies of target species and environmental factors causing abbreviated trapping seasons.
 At the lower Wenatchee site, the smolt trap has been able to operate into September in 2013 and October in 2014.
 This marks a relatively large increase in operational length over the old site (located 2.5 km downstream) which had an average trap removal date of 14 August.
-However, 2015 proved to be a difficult trapping season for the Lower Wenatchee trap.
-Up until late June the Lower Wenatchee trap only had three minor stoppages due to hatchery fish releases and debris.
-However, the Lower Wenatchee trap is considered operable between discharges of 1,300 and 10,000 cfs and summer proved to be a substantial departure from normal discharge and river temperature.
-From late June through July water temperatures at our Lower Wenatchee trapping site fluctuated between 18 and 26 degrees Celsius and discharge was about 25% of normal.
-The culmination of these factors resulted in trapping operations terminating at its earliest known date of 28 June.
+However, since 2014 river discharge and water temperatures have hampered the trapping season for the Lower Wenatchee trap.
+At this site, the trap is considered operable between discharges of 36.8 and 283.2 m/s.
+In 2016, record high spring discharge resulted in the trap being pulled for 19 days, mostly in April and May.
+Complicating things further, river temperatures exceeded starting 20°C starting 27 July and trapping operations were again suspended.
+River temperatures remained elevated and low flow persisted through summer and on 19 August the decision was made to remove the smolt trap.
+Additionally, mechanical issues hindered catch totals and subsequent emigrant estimates.
+This was particularly evident when mechanical issues led to only one cone being operable for five days during the peak sockeye emigration.
+This caused a known underestimate of total catch and emigrant estimate.
+Overall however, river discharge and temperature continue to be the main issues that impact our trapping season.
+Adaptive management will be use to ensure maximum efficiency and number of days trapping.